An Introduction to DigitalOcean Block Storage

 rootin the SSH command.

-Mount the volume: Directions to create a mount point, mount the volume, and set the volume to automatically mount when you reboot with the SCSI ID of the volume filled in.
+Mount the volume: These commands create a mount point, mount the volume, and set the volume to automatically mount when you reboot.
+The specific SCSI ID of the volume is pre-filled.

 Once these steps are complete, the volume will be ready to use.